FelDev/felixparadis.com-v3/content/posts/keyboard-quest.md

 # Conclusion

 If you're getting your first fancy keyboard, the Raise is a safer option.
-But if you want the real deal, I think a Redox is the way to go.
+But if you want the real deal, I think an ortholinear keyboard is the way to go.
+Whether that means an Ergodox, a Redox or ZSA's new [moonlander](https://www.zsa.io/moonlander/).